Last Updated: November 24, 2019

 - Hewitt & Ross.

 Another classic textbook for harmonic analysis, this ones goes much deeper than Katznelson and is legendary for its problems.
 I haven’t read it, but it would be fun to try to blog all the problems to this one.
-(Fun in the sense that I would fail miserably and everyone could laugh.)
+(Fun in the sense that I would fail miserably and everyone could laugh at me.)

 Best Partial Differential Equations Book List